 This includes

-pregnancies, any complications that occurred are also mentioned along with the mode of delivery of her child.
-Either the baby was delivered normally or via C-section or instruments.- The general condition of the babies born is mentioned, and their sex, weight at birth, and any congenital anomalies if present
+4. In past pregnancies, any complications that occurred were also mentioned, along with the mode of delivery of the child.
+Either the baby was delivered normally or via C-section or instruments.

 4. Gynecological history

-Gynecological history is very significant whether a woman is pregnant or not.
+Gynecological history is very significant, whether a woman is pregnant or not.
 The main questions we need to ask her are,

-- Nature, duration, and time of her menstrual cycle
+1. Nature, duration, and time of her menstrual cycle

-- Any modes of contraception used by her
+2. Any modes of contraception used by her

-- Any other gynecological issue she faced in the past
+4. Any other gynecological issue she faced in the past

 5. Medical and surgical history

-- Blood group and hepatitis B and C status are mentioned
+2. Blood group and hepatitis B and C status are mentioned

-- Any history of transfusion or its components
+3. Any history of transfusion or its components

-if she has any allergies to any drug, food, season, or anything she wants to mention.
-This is very important because we do have to administer various drugs when needed and we must havea proper knowledge of everything about patients. - If she is currently taking any medicines or not
+4. We always ask if she has any allergies to any drug, food, season, or anything she wants to mention.
+This is very important because we have to administer various drugs when needed, and we must have a proper knowledge of everything about patients.

 6. Follow-up instructions